-2.3.
-Approval Criteria for Hillside Development.
+(3) Approval Criteria for Hillside Development, Landslide, erosion, seismic hazard areas.
 All development proposals shall comply with the following:

-- a.
-Orient development on the site so that grading and site preparation is kept to a minimum; - b.
-Grade the site to blend with natural landforms to minimize the necessity of padding and/or terracing of building sites; - c.
-Phase the project into workable units to schedule construction to minimize soil disturbance and to control erosion in accordance with the approved erosion control and grading plan; - d.
-Allocation for open spaces and recreational uses of areas not well suited for development because of soil, geology, vegetation or hydrology limitations; - e.
-Existing native vegetation shall not be removed in areas of 15 percent or greater slopes.
+- (a) Orient development on the site so that grading and site preparation is kept to a minimum; - (b) Grade the site to blend with natural landforms to minimize the necessity of padding and/or terracing of building sites; - (c) Phase the project into workable units to schedule construction to minimize soil disturbance and to control erosion in accordance with the approved erosion control and grading plan; - (d) Allocation for open spaces and recreational uses of areas not well suited for development because of soil, geology, vegetation or hydrology limitations; - (e) Existing native vegetation shall not be removed in areas of 15 percent or greater slopes.
 Non-native, invasive nuisance vegetation may be removed by hand (not by chemical methods or machinery such as backhoe, track vehicle, or similar equipment).
-The exception is in the case where approval has been granted by the hearing examiner or community development director for utilities, storm water facilities, buildings, roads, and filled areas; - f.
-Inclusion of innovative concepts for slope and soil stabilization, grading and landscaping is encouraged.
+The exception is in the case where approval has been granted by the hearing examiner or community development directorAdministrator for utilities, stormwater facilities, buildings, roads, and filled areas; - (f) Inclusion of innovative concepts for slope and soil stabilization, grading and landscaping is encouraged.

-3.4.
-Engineering Reports and Plans Required.
+(4) Engineering Reports and Plans Required.
 At the time of preliminary plat review for development, or at the time of site plan review, of properties with slopes of 15 percent or more, the following reports and plans shall be submitted for review:

-- a.
-Engineering Soils Report.
+(a) Engineering Soils Report.
 This report shall include conclusions and recommendations regarding soil conditions for proposed developments.
-It shall include site-specific soil tests, particularly to identify the boundaries of slope-constrained areas and whether soils are permeable for storm water infiltration and construction of streets, utilities and buildings.
+It shall include site-specific soil tests, particularly to identify the boundaries of slope-constrained areas and whether soils are permeable for stormwater infiltration and construction of streets, utilities and buildings.
 This report shall be completed by a registered professional engineer experienced in soil mechanics.
-The report may use the U.S. Soil Conservation Service's local soil survey as its basis, although site-specific soil tests are strongly recommended;
+The report may use the U.S. Soil

+Conservation Service's local soil survey as its basis, although site-specific soil tests are strongly recommended;